lexik/LexikFormFilterBundle/Resources/doc/index.md

 #### B. By listening an event

-Aonther way to override the default way to apply the filter is to listen a custom event name composed of the form type name plus the form type's parent names, so the custom event name is like:
+Another way to override the default way to apply the filter is to listen a custom event name composed of the form type name plus the form type's parent names, so the custom event name is like:

 `lexik_form_filter.apply.<query_builder_type>.<parents_field_name>.<field_name>`